ctkelley/SIAMFANLEquations.jl/README.md

 <img width = 400, src="https://user-images.githubusercontent.com/10243067/177564677-21c22513-ef0d-407e-89bc-52f45bd64fdd.png">

-v0.7 of the manuscript is in preproduction (aka copyediting).

-I tag this version as 0.8 when it goes to the printer.
-Going to the printer is final production.
+This is version 0.8.
+Copyediting is done and the book is going to the printer.
+This is final production.
 So changes after that are impossible.

 Version 0.9 will be following shortly after 0.8.
 I'll make one last pass through the test directory and the docstrings.

 [Future releases until 1.0](#Future)

 This is the package with the solvers and test problems for